GoogleCloudPlatform/nodejs-docs-samples/functions/speech-to-speech/README.md

 npm install && npm test
 ```

-## Sending a request to the emulator
+## Sending a request to the Functions Framework

 Once the tests have run, you can send a request to the emulator using an HTTP
 tool, such as [curl][10].
 Before sending a request, make sure that the
 `OUTPUT_BUCKET` environment variable points to an existing bucket.
 If you update
-the environment variables, you must restart the emulator to apply the new
+the environment variables, you must restart the framework to apply the new
 values.
 Use the following commands to restart the emulator:

 ```
-functions-emulator restart
+functions-framework --target=speechTranslate
 ```

 The sample includes a `test/request-body.json` file that includes a JSON object